vatesfr/eventus/README.md

 ## Installation

 1. Download the code, you may either use git `git clone git://github.com/vatesfr/eventus` or download a [Zip archive](https://github.com/vatesfr/eventus/archive/master.zip).
-2. Evetus uses [Composer](https://getcomposer.org) for its dependency management, so, once you have [installed it](https://getcomposer.org/download/), juste run `php composer.phar install`.
+2. Eventus uses [Composer](https://getcomposer.org) for its dependency management, so, once you have [installed it](https://getcomposer.org/download/), juste run `php composer.phar install`.

 ## How to report a bug?